goodluckoguzie/CMP701-Digital-Transformation/week10_develop_a_digital_transformation_strategy.markdown

 # Digital Transformation Strategy Workshop: Tesla & Airbnb

 In this tutorial, you will learn how to develop a digital transformation strategy for two companies – Tesla and Airbnb – through a fun classroom activity.
 We’ll go step-by-step, using group discussions, mind mapping, and focused group discussions to explore ideas.
-The language and examples are kept simple so a 15-year-old can follow along.
-Let’s get started!

 ## Part 1: Group Discussion and Brainstorming